amauryca/aitherapy/GITHUB_PAGES.md

 2. GitHub Actions workflow for automated deployments
 3. Client-side only operation for static hosting

+## Important Note: Displaying the Application (Not the README)

+This project is configured to ensure that GitHub Pages displays the actual Therapeutic AI application (index.html) instead of the README.md file.
+This is accomplished through several mechanisms:

+1. A `.nojekyll` file to disable Jekyll processing
+2. A `_config.yml` file to override GitHub Pages defaults
+3. Removal of any README.md files from the deployed directory
+4. Proper SPA routing for client-side navigation

 ## Setup Instructions

 ### 1. Create a GitHub Repository